foundation-model-stack/fms-acceleration/plugins/framework/README.md

 ```python
 model = framework.model_loader(model_name_or_path, ...)
 ```
-E.g., in the GPTQ example, see [plugin configurations](https://github.com/foundation-model-stack/fms-acceleration/sample-configurations), we require `model_name_or_path` to be custom loaded from a quantized checkpoint.
+E.g., in the GPTQ example, see [sample GPTQ QLoRA configuration](../../sample-configurations/qlora-sample-config.yaml), we require `model_name_or_path` to be custom loaded from a quantized checkpoint.

 We provide a flag `framework.requires_custom_loading` to check if plugins require custom loading.